ucl-dark/pax/README.md

 </h1>

 Pax is an experiment runner for multi-agent research built on top of JAX.
 It supports "other agent shaping", "multi agent RL" and "single agent RL" experiments.
-It supports regular and meta agents, and evolutionary strategies and RL-based optimisation.
+It supports regular and meta agents, and evolutionary and RL-based optimisation.

 > *Pax (noun) - a period of peace that has been forced on a large area, such as an empire or even the whole world*